 When you are in need ... when you are being persecuted or oppressed or threatened by someone or by the forces of evil around you (and they DO exist!), what do you do?
 Where do you turn?
 Whom do you rely on?
-King Asa and his son, King Jehoshaphat, usually trusted in the LORD and depended upon Him to rescue them from their enemies.
-But when they didn't, God let them know that they were being foolish, for who but God can deliver us from ALL of our enemies, physical or spiritual?
+King Asa and his son, King Jehoshaphat, sometimes trusted in the LORD and depended upon Him to rescue them from their enemies.
+But when they didn't, God let them know they were being foolish, for who but God can deliver us from ALL of our enemies, physical or spiritual?
 Do you have such confidence in the LORD, our God?
 Or do you ever think about it?
 Do you try to solve your own problems, to take things into your own hands, to be in control?
-I must confess, all too often I still do that, and it is as foolish today as it was in the days of the kings.
+To do so is as foolish today as it was in the days of the kings.

 There are important lessons here to be applied to our lives today: one is that God desires a complete and heartfelt commitment to Him from those who are His people.
 Half-hearted devotion to God is the same as no devotion to God.
 Either He is God or He is not.
 Either He can help you, no matter what situation you are in, or He can't.
-Either He is control over everything or there are things beyond His control.
+Either He is in control over everything or there are things beyond His control.
 Either He loves you and is with you ... or ...
-But GOD says that He looks at the heart and He desires those who are fully committed to Him, who cry out to Him, who believe that He hears them and today, who come to Him in the name of His Son, Jesus Christ.
+GOD says that He looks at the heart and He desires to help those who are fully committed to Him, who cry out to Him, who believe that He hears them and who, today, come to Him in the name of Jesus Christ.

 As God spoke to Jehoshaphat, He speaks to those who trust in Him today through faith in Jesus Christ, His anointed King.
 "Do not be afraid or discouraged ... for the battle is not yours, but God's" (20:15).
 "You will not have to fight this battle.
 Take up your positions; stand firm and see the deliverance the LORD will give you" (20:17).
 And before they went into the battle, they fell down before the LORD their God in worship and proclaimed, "Give thanks to the LORD, for His love endures forever" (20:21).
 They were about to go to war against an army that they had no hope of defeating, but at this point they believed God's promise of deliverance and they worshiped and praised Him.

-So in the words of David in Psalm 37: "Do not fret because of evil men or be envious of those who do wrong; for like grass they will soon wither, like green plants they will soon die away.
+In the words of David: "Do not fret because of evil men or be envious of those who do wrong; for like grass they will soon wither, like green plants they will soon die away.
 Trust in the LORD and do good; dwell in the land and enjoy safe pasture.
 Delight yourself in the LORD and He will give you the desires of your heart.
 Commit your way to the LORD; trust in Him and He will do this: He will make your righteousness shine like the dawn, the justice of your cause like the noonday sun.
 Be still before the LORD and wait patiently for Him ... for evil men will be cut off, but those who hope in the LORD will inherit the land!"
 (Psalm 37:1-7).

 "O LORD God, my Father in heaven, I call out to You in the name of Your Son, Jesus Christ, approaching Your throne with confidence, believing that You are with me as I humble myself before You, confessing my sin and relying on You alone for grace, forgiveness and strength to engage in the spiritual battles that are so much a part of life in this world.
 I thank You, Father, that Your love endures forever and I trust in You with all my heart.
 Fill me with Your Spirit, O God, that my heart may be fully committed to You!
 In Jesus' name, Amen"